hypergraph-xyz/cli/README.md

 ## How to release

 1. `npm run release` will guide you through the node module process and create a GitHub release
-1. Run `npm run build` and upload the binaries from the `build/` folder
-1. Publish the GitHub release
+1. Write release notes and publish the GitHub release
 1. Tell your Hypergraph friends about it

 ## Contributors ✨